Edited: February, 2023

 What Is the Best Roast Profile for a Cold Brew?

-If you’re trying to understand what is the best coffee for your cold brew you will quickly find the most suitable grind size and how easy it is to make it at home.
+If you’re trying to figure out what is the best coffee for your cold brew you will quickly find the most suitable grind size and how easy it is to make it at home.

 But when it comes to the roast level of the coffee beans it’s a bit harder to find a straight-to-the-point answer.

 So here’s what’s the best coffee roast for a cold brew:

-Generally the dark is the most widely used coffee roast for full immersion cold brew.
+Generally, the dark is the most widely used coffee roast for full immersion cold brewing.

 This roast profile overshadows the intrinsic bean flavors, which results in a consistent robust taste batch after batch.